 Exegetical idea: Mark shares the story of Jesus walking on the water to reveal Jesus’ power as the Creator God and his sovereignty over all our situations.
 He also uses it as a lesson about faith, saying that believers must not harden their hearts in unbelief.

 Homiletical idea: As Jesus’ followers, we must know that Jesus is sovereign over our lives.
-He loves us and is watching over us.
+He loves us and is watching over us and looks after us.
 We should therefore see our struggles in this life from God’s point of view and have courage and faith rather than living in selfish fear.

 Purpose: Gain a deeper acknowledgement of Jesus’ sovereign control over our lives.
 Find renewed strength to push on through current difficulties by faith.
 Grow in our personal love relationship with Jesus.